percona/pmm-doc/docs/details/develop-checks.md

  The query for Security Checks (developed for PMM 2.26 and older) can also contain a MongoDB query document.
  Advisor checks for PMM 2.27 and later do not yet support a query parameter for MongoDB.

-## Check examples
-You can find working examples of the build-in checks on [Percona Github](https://github.com/percona-platform/checked/tree/main/data/checks).

-## Submit feedback
- We welcome your feedback on the current process for developing and debugging checks.
-Send us your comments over [Slack](https://percona.slack.com) or post a question on the [Percona Forums](https://forums.percona.com/).
+ ## Develop security checks for PMM 2.26 and older

   ??? note alert alert-info "Develop advisor checks for PMM 2.27 and older (click to show/hide)"
     <p>
-  ## Particularities of security checks for PMM 2.26 and older)

 ### Format

 The example below shows the format for a single check that returns the static result: